 Lodging Options Along Route 66

 Travel Reviews & Recommendations for Road Trips on Route 66 in America

-Planning a Road Trip on Route 66?
-Here are the major segments ...
+Planning a journey on Route 66?
+Here are the major segments of a westbound trip ...